blawesom/osc-finops/docs/ARCHITECTURE.md

 - No logging of credentials or sensitive data

 **API Authentication**:
-- **ReadCatalog API does not require authentication** - can be called without credentials
+- **ReadPublicCatalog API does not require authentication** - can be called without credentials
 - All other Outscale API calls use OSC4-HMAC-SHA256 signature method
 - Implemented via osc-sdk-python SDK (no manual signature generation)
 - Credentials and region retrieved from session for each authenticated API call